 What happens to a Land Contract Purchase of Real Estate when the Purchaser files for Bankruptcy?

 When a property is purchased on contract, land contract or some other form of agreement where the purchaser is renting to own real estate and the purchaser files for bankruptcy it can leave the seller in a precarious position.
+This is where an experienced Bankruptcy Attorney Indianapolis can help.
 One of three things is likely to happen depending on the circumstances:

 First, the seller may file a Motion for Relief from Stay and seek to foreclose the land contract and evict the purchaser from the property.
 A Motion for Relief from Stay allows the seller to commence eviction proceedings after the Court issues an Order lifting the Automatic Stay as to that property and the land contract.
 The purchaser will likely not being making his/her/their payments on the land contract and after the Order is issued then the seller can file a civil lawsuit or a small claims eviction lawsuit seeking eviction.
 Purchaser’s obligation will generally be discharged in the bankruptcy and seller can only seek return of his/her/its possession of the property and not any back rent, damages or other money claims against purchaser.